charlie39/OneStop.nvim/README.md

 * run [preconfigured] commands in a floating window with toggle support
 * run [preconfigured] commands in a split terminal buffer
 * run [preconfigured] commands in a vsplit terminal buffer
+* run [preconfigured] commands in a new tab terminal buffer
 * run [preconfigured] commands in an external terminal window

 ## TODO